 The underwriters and the representatives are collectively referred to as the "underwriters" and the "representatives," respectively.
+The underwriters are offering the shares of Series 1 common stock subject to their acceptance of the shares from us and subject to prior sale.
 The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares of Series 1 common stock offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
 The underwriters are obligated to take and pay for all of the shares of Series 1 common stock offered by this prospectus if any such shares are taken.
 However, the underwriters are not required to take or pay for the shares covered by the underwriters' option to purchase additional shares described below.
-The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.

 The underwriters initially propose to offer part of the shares of Series 1 common stock directly to the public at the offering price set forth on the cover page of this prospectus and part to certain dealers.
-After the initial offering of the shares of Series 1 common stock, the offering price and other selling terms may from time to time be varied by the underwriters.
-Sales of any shares made outside of the United States may be made by affiliates of the underwriters.
+After the initial offering of the shares of Series 1 common stock, the offering price and other selling terms may from time to time be varied by the representatives.

-The selling stockholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 750,000 additional shares of Series 1 common stock at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
-To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase approximately the same percentage of the additional shares of Series 1 common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of Series 1 common stock listed next to the names of all underwriters in the preceding table.
-If any additional shares of Series 1 common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.
+We and the selling stockholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 1,352,935 additional shares of Series 1 common stock at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
+The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the shares of Series 1 common stock offered by this prospectus.
+To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of Series 1 common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of Series 1 common stock listed next to the names of all underwriters in the preceding table.

 The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us, and proceeds before expenses to the selling stockholders.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 750,000 shares of Series 1 common stock.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 1,352,935 shares of Series 1 common stock.